Andrewz9/paRdot/README.md

 **XML response with some configuration**

-Use result_format="xml" to obtain the requested data in XML format.
+Use result_format="xml" to obtain the requested data in parsed XML format returned by xmlNode().

 ```
 xml_response <- pardot_client(object, operator, identifier_field, identifier, result_format="xml")